varunoberoi/deepstream.io-website-old/pages/info/single-deepstream-performance.md

 ###Test Setup

 An amazon c4.large instance was used to run deepstream.
-250 client pairs were launched (via 2 amazon micro instances) with an average messaging rate of 25ms per message.
+250 client pairs were launched via 2 amazon micro instances with an average messaging rate of 25ms.

 <table class="mini">
 	<thead>